nicholas512/GS_doc/docs/source/Credentials.rst

+.. _credentials:

 Credentials
 ===========

 The credential files for ERA-I, MERRA2, JRA55 are usually stored under the directory on PC or user’s home directory on virtual machine (~/home/<username>).
 It is necessary to configure the directory containing credential files in the GLOBSIM download parameter file (e.g. examples.globsim_download).

-NCARUCAR4$
 JRA-55
 ^^^^^^
 "The JRA-55 credential should be named ``.jra55rc``.
 The contents will depend on which data server you are accessing the data from.
-It is recommended to use the NCAR/UCAR servers.
+It is recommended to use the NCAR/UCAR servers rather than the JMA servers.

 NCAR / UCAR
 -----------